veeMichael/chasing-the-clicks/README.md

 Deployed on Heroku

 # Demo
-You can view a live demo of the app here: https://mv-chasing-clicks.herokuapp.com
+You can view a live demo of the app here: https://mv-chasing-clicks.herokuapp.com // website down currently

 # Installation and Usage
 To install and run the app locally: